Quick Navigation:

 files too large for the recycle bin

-1. 1.
-True user case of files too big for the Recycle Bin
+1. 1. 🧔True user case of files too big for the Recycle Bin

-2. 2.
-How to restore large deleted files
+2. 2. 🗃️How to recover large deleted files Windows 10

-3. 3.
-How to customize Recycle Bin settings to solve this problem
+3. 3. 🔁How to customize Recycle Bin settings to solve this problem

-"I mistakenly deleted a whole folder from a partition this morning, in which I lost dozens of very important large files, including Photoshop PSD files that are larger than 12GB.
+I mistakenly deleted a whole folder from a partition this morning, in which I lost dozens of very important large files, including Photoshop PSD files that are larger than 12GB.
 The deleted folder bypassed the Recycle Bin since the folder size was too large for it.
-Thus, I can't find the deleted items in the Recycle Bin and recover the large files from it.
-What's the other way I should try to recover files that are too large for Recycle Bin?"
+Thus, I can't find the deleted items in the Recycle Bin and recover big files deleted from it.
+What's the other way I should try to recover files that are too large for Recycle Bin?

 As I have mentioned above, once you delete the items when the message "file too big for Recycle Bin" appears, they will be deleted permanently.
 This operation is like the "Shift + Delete" activity.
-However, the items are still on the hard drive, at least until another file or part of another file is saved to the same location.
+However, the items are still on the hard drive until another file or part of another file is saved to the same location.
 You only remove the entry and not the files themselves.
 As a result, the files are still recoverable as long as they are not overwritten.
-In this case, only reliable and professional EaseUS Data Recovery Wizard can help you recover files too large for Recycle Bin.
+In this case, only reliable and professional data recovery software can help you recover files too large for Recycle Bin.

-How to Recover Large Deleted Files
+Solution - How to Recover Large Deleted Files

 Ideally, you should stop using the device to avoid data overwritten.
-Then, apply a professional data recovery program to scan and recover the deleted files.
+Then, apply a professional data recovery program to scan and recover permanently deleted files.
 The sooner you do the data recovery after you delete your files, the better the chances of recovery will be.
 To save your time and energy, I have a recommendation – EaseUS Data Recovery Wizard.

 Download for Win Recovery Rate 99.7%